add_context

 "format": "uri",

-"description": "Direct URL to view this context item in the Marcora app.
-Resolves to the project, collection, or reference library view depending on the item's scope."
+"description": "Direct URL to view this context item in the Marcora app"

 },